 2. Choose Soft Foods if Swallowing is Difficult

 A common complaint following a panic attack is difficulty or fear of swallowing.
 Choose soft foods such as yogurt, pudding, cottage cheese, creamy soups, apple sauce, or well-cooked pasta.
 These foods may not be the most nutrient dense on their own, but it is more important that you at least consume something rather than focusing on getting in a balanced meal.
-Thick fluids are also easier to swallow than thin fluids, so smoothies are a great choice and can be made very nutrient dense, depending on the ingredients.
+Thick fluids are also easier to swallow than thin fluids, so smoothies are a great choice and can be made nutrient dense by adding things like yogurt, protein powder, nuts, or seeds.

 3. Pair Your Food Choices

-In general, it is sound nutrition advice to pair your carbohydrates with protein or fat to help slow the absorption of glucose into the bloodstream.
+In general, it’s sound nutrition advice to pair your carbohydrates with protein or fat to help slow the absorption of glucose into the bloodstream.
 This is very important after a panic attack so you don’t throw your blood sugar out of whack and cause further symptoms.

-No one expects you to make a full meal for yourself when you’re in a vulnerable state and as noted in #2, the most important thing is that you just eat something.
+It’s really, really hard to make a full meal for yourself when you’re in a vulnerable state, and as noted in #2, the most important thing is that you just eat something.
 However, some good, easy, and comfortable food pairings include:

 – Apple (or pear or banana) and nut butter